kvsankar/chandrayaan3/README.md

 However, to prevent browsers from complaining about CORS, one may use a tiny web server like Mongoose to test the local site.

+### Future work

+This needs a rewrite.
+The very first release was for the Mars Orbiter Mission launch in 2013.
+Minor changes were made later to support MOM Mars orbit insertion and the Pluto flyby of New Horizons.
+After a gap of 6 years, this has been modified again in 2019 to support the Chandrayaan 2 mission.
+The major changes were for 3D support.
+In that process the code quality has degraded.

+The rewrite will focus on present-day JavaScript tooling, an OO design with better separation of concerns (2D vs. 3D, model vs. rendering, etc.), and extensibility (how does one extend the coode for a new mission easily merely by changing some configuration files).